StigNygaard/Stigs_Flickr_Fixr/README.md

 Show photographer's albums on photostream-pages, Increase display-size and quality of "old" photos, Photographer's other photos by tag-links, Links to album-map and album-comments, Actually show a geotagged photo on the associated map, Top-pagination - And more!...

 Available as an userscript or as browser webextensions.
+Currently features of userscript and browser extensions are generally the same, but the browser extensions have the additional capability of allowing you to turn individual features on and off.

 Userscript version requires Tampermonkey, Greasemonkey or similar webbrowser extension for userscript support.
 The official way to install userscript version of Stig's Flickr Fixr, is via GreaseFork: https://greasyfork.org/scripts/12008-stig-s-flickr-fixr